Hagridaa/GraphQl-and-React/README.md

 # GraphQl-and-React

 Learning the basic of GraphQl with "Hands on: Full-Stack development with GraphQl and React" (also Express.js,Apollo,MySql and Docker).
-Making a small app where user can post news.
+Making a small app where user can post/edit/delete news.

 ## How to run:
 * to start the frontend type: npm run client